Copyright © University of Cambridge. All rights reserved.

 You could start by showing the whole group the pictures in the problem on a computer.
 Young children will probably want to discuss these.
 Explain that each Robot Monster needs a head, a body and a pair of legs.
 You could ask how tall a picture of a robot would be using a certain combination of head, body and legs.

-they will find the activity more enriching.
+doc version has the exact measures, while the pdf does not.
 [If these pictures are printed onto card and laminated they will make a lasting resource.]
 It is helpful if the children can work in pairs so that they are able to talk through their ideas with a partner.

 At the end of the lesson the group could discuss the tallest and shortest robots, and all the different combinations they have found.
 If you have made pieces printed onto card, these could be fixed onto the board so that this discussion can be illustrated.